by Bill McBride on 5/11/2016 01:58:00 PM

-The BEA released the underlying details for the Q1 advance GDP report today.
+The BEA has released the underlying details for the Q1 advance GDP report.

-Yesterday, the BEA reported that investment in non-residential structures decreased at a 23.1% annual rate in Q1.
+In April the BEA reported that investment in non-residential structures decreased at a 10.7% annual pace in Q1.

 Click on graph for larger image.

 The first graph shows investment in offices, malls and lodging as a percent of GDP.
 Office, mall and lodging investment has increased a little recently, but from a very low level.

 Investment in offices increased in Q1, and is up 28% year-over-year -increasing from a very low level - and is now above the lows for previous recessions (as percent of GDP).